Indonesia: Raja Ampat + Bali - March 2012

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 Papua, Papua in Indonesian.
 A name full of jungles and beaches, exuberant coral and giant fish.
-Another world ... which amazed me.
+Another world... that amazed me.

 Head to Raja Ampat

 How do I get to Raja Ampat?
 I explain everything and I have compiled all the useful information in the article whose link I put below.
-I have updated and enriched it over the years and my various trips to Raja Ampat (it's official, it's now my favorite diving spot in the Indo-Pacific zone):
+I have updated and enriched it over the years and from my different trips to Raja Ampat (it is official, it is now my favorite diving spot in the Indo-Pacific area):

 → Raja Ampat: practical information to organize your trip

-Raja Ampat is an archipelago strewn with verdant islands, unexplored for some.
+Raja Ampat is an archipelago full of green islands, some of them unexplored.
 I spent about ten days there.
-Half on one boat, the other half on the ground.
+Half on a boat, the other half on land.

-UPDATE : this first trip to Raja Ampat date of March 2012 and, since then, I've been back there... many times!!!! 🤗 I put the links to my other trips below:
+UPDATE : this first trip to Raja Ampat date of March 2012 And, since then, I've been back... several times!!! 🤗 I'll put the links to my other trips below:

 → 2012 - July: Alor + Raja Ampat